GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 ![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-2.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-3.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-4.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-5.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-6.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-7.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-8.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-9.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-10.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-11.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-12.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-13.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-14.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-15.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-16.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-17.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-18.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-19.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-20.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-21.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-22.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-23.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-24.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-25.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-26.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-27.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-28.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-29.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-18-30.png)<!-- -->

+## Questions

-Is the 30 minute on land cut-off working or are short trips being missed?
+1. Is 30 minutes on land a good cut-off or are short trips being missed?
+I should think about this later after sorting out question 2.

-It would be good to print the duration, onto each graph to see whether they make sense.
+2. How do I deal with the fact that when the bird is most likely on land, the crawled tracks often show it moving slowly away from the colony?
+Should I remove parts of the track when the speed is very slow?
+How would I calculate the speed of the bird?

+3. Is it ok to delete some of the short trips which are clearly just the result of an inaccurate fix?
+Is there a rule of thumb to follow for keeping trips that look real (e.g. the have some wiggles in them?) and deleting the bad stuff?